MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/analytics.md

   ![Find App Secret](/Users/sherin/Desktop/Screenshots/Screen Shot 2017-06-28 at 6.12.32 PM.jpg)

-2. Navigate to the **AppDelegate.swift** class.
+2. Navigate to the **AppDelegate.swift** file.
 Go to the `didFinishLaunchingWithOptions` method and insert the following:
 ```
 MSMobileCenter.start("{Your App Secret}", withServices: [
       MSAnalytics.self,